-2022 will be the first year supply & service contractors will certify to OFCCP that they have prepared and maintained affirmative action programs for each of their establishments.
+As we enter the second cycle of OFCCP affirmative action certification requirements, supply & service contractors will continue to be expected to certify that they have prepared and maintained affirmative action programs for each of their establishments.

 This blog will be updated as we learn more from OFCCP.